June 23– July 1, 2023

 High Falls

-You can appreciate the significance of the urban High Falls from several viewpoints along the Genesee River, including the east-bank viewing platform, the balcony and rooftop dining areas of the Genesee Brew House, and the west-bank viewing platform.
+Several viewpoints along the Genesee River, including the east-bank viewing platform, the balcony and rooftop dining areas of the Genesee Brew House, and the west-bank viewing platform, allow you to appreciate the significance of the urban High Falls.

 Depending on the timing, the 1891 Pont de Rennes Bridge may be undergoing repairs as part of Roc the Riverway and the future Rochester High Falls State Park.